 Office of Coast Survey, NOAA 200th Anniversary Web Site

 This was great to learn about.
 So here are two stylized sight words: “ocean” and “sea.”
 The image for ocean conveys more the depth and vastness of the body of water, while the image for sea allows the child to see where seas might be located: on the edges of the ocean, but partially surrounded by land.
-In the stylized sight word for “sea,” there are three seas and each has a sailboat.
-In the picture, the whales will help lead into a discussion about the ocean and the huge body of water where the whales are swimming, but the seas are actually somewhat protected by land in a side or more.
+In the stylized sight word for “sea”, there are three seas and each has a sailboat.
+In the picture, the whales will help lead into a discussion about the ocean and the huge body of water where the whales are swimming, but the seas are actually somewhat protected by land on a side or more.

 After staring at this word for a few seconds, I can see how permanently the word, complete with meaning and spelling, is branded on my mind.
 I can image standing on the island (e) and watching the whales and feeling the salt air blowing me around a bit.
 I can hear sea gulls and the waves lapping.